James Jones First Novel Fellowship

 - Linked short stories

 The manuscript must be typed and double-spaced; outline may be single-spaced.
-Entrants should include their name, address, telephone number and e-mail address (if available) ONLY on the cover page, but nowhere else on the manuscript.
+Entrants should include their name, address, telephone number and e-mail address (if available) ONLY on the cover letter, but nowhere else on the manuscript.
 Pages should be numbered.
 Please attach your cover letter in the cover letter box, and your outline/synopsis and the first 50 pages of you novel as one document under attached files.
 Please do not include your name in the title of your attached file.

 Frequently Asked Questions

 A: Yes, resubmitted manuscripts are accepted.

 A: We usually receive close to 600 manuscripts.

 A: Yes, multiple entries from the same author are allowed, but each submission must be submitted separately. $30 for each online entry plus a $3 processing fee.